 It should not just say, “Hello.
 Your username is [your name here].”

-It should be conversational and include details such as how to customize email preferences, tips for navigating your website, links to your social media profiles – basically, you want to be helpful, pleasant and informative.
+It should be conversational and include details such as how to customize email preferences, tips for navigating your website, links to your social media profiles—basically, you want to be helpful, pleasant and informative.

 Abandoned shopping cart email campaign

-Shopping cart abandonment emails have become a necessity in the ecommerce business, no matter how large or small your operations may be.
+Shopping cart abandonment emails have become a necessity in the e-commerce business, no matter how large or small your operations may be.

-The statistics bear it out:
+The statistics illustrate it best:

 By using a shopping cart abandonment program, you could boost “recovery rates” by 4 percent within the first 6 to 24 hours.